 5 ECOLOGICAL BENEFITS of Euthabag

-The bag contains no heavy metals or chlorinated compounds that can leach into the environment.
+The bag contains no PVC or chlorinated compounds that can leach into the environment.